sev-32/AIM-OS/README_V5.md

 - **Lack continuity**, starting fresh each time
 - **Operate as black boxes**, unverifiable and untrustworthy

-**For enterprises, this is catastrophic.** In medicine, finance, law—you need AI that remembers, proves its work, and never hallucinates.
+**For enterprises, this is catastrophic.** In medicine, finance, law—you need AI that remembers, proves its work, and minimizes hallucinations via calibrated abstention and required evidence.

 You need AI you can trust.